mstanczy/RADKit-refresher/README.md

 Let's assume we're only interested in a particular piece of information from that output (e.g. Smart Account).
-A very convenient way to do it is using radkit-genie library, but this module is not included in the standard RADKit installer package.
+A very convenient way to do it is using <i>radkit-genie</i> library, but this module is not included in the standard RADKit installer package.
 In order to use Genie we would need to install RADKit using ```pip install``` method.

-In this example we will extract the Smart Account info using regular expression in python:
+In this example we will extract the Smart Account info using regular expression in Python.

 Execute this code: